 Licensee shall, beginning in the first full calendar year after license issuance, reduce flows through the New Bullards Bar Dam spillway in the following manner after any spill releases that occur between May 1 and July 31 after water is no longer stored in the Flood Reservation Space above elevation 1,918 feet.
-For spill events greater than 2,000 cfs, as inflows into the reservoir recede and the spill is at 2,000 cfs and reducing, the spill will be reduced at a target rate no greater than 250 cfs per day until the spill has ceased.
-If a spill of less than 2,000 cfs occurs, then the spill release will be reduced from the peak spill flow target rate by at a target rate no greater than 250 cfs per day until the spill has ceased.
+For spill events greater than approximately 2,000 cfs, as inflows into the reservoir recede and the spill is at 2,000 cfs and reducing, the spill will be reduced at a target rate of approximately 250 cfs per day22 until the spill has ceased.
+If a spill of less than approximately 2,000 cfs occurs, then the spill release will be reduced from the peak spill flow target rate by a target rate of approximately 250 cfs per day until the spill has ceased.